humandebri/kinic-cli/README.md

 ```

 Omit `--memory-id` to deploy a new memory.
 Add `--ic` to talk to mainnet.
 The script prints search results and any inserted chunk count.

+## Building and publishing the wheel

+See `docs/python-wheel.md` for packaging steps (build, smoke-test, and upload to PyPI).